 The sight of the odd piece of lumber floating on the water would send shivers down the spine as it went whipping by at 45 miles an hour.

-Occasionally the high speed ferry would come to a silent halt and an announcement would come through in Chinese, then in English, asking for patience as the crew cleaned “debris which has block-ed the water inlet”.
-They would fire the turbines backwards to shoot out whatever got in there, and then we’d be off again in a forward direction.
+Occasionally the high-speed ferry would come to a silent halt and an announcement would come through in Chinese, then in English, asking for patience as the crew cleaned “debris which has block-ed the water inlet”.
+They would fire the turbines backward to shoot out whatever got in there, and then we’d be off again in a forward direction.
 Usually this took no more than a moment.

 Hong Kong’s Fast Ferry